mindkin/hourfleet/docs/integrations.md

 title: Integrations
 ---
 # Supported Integrations
-Hourfleet depends on one mandatory third-party integration ([Stripe](http://stripe.com)), and supports a number of optional online services.
+Hourfleet depends on one mandatory third-party integration ([Stripe.com](http://stripe.com)), and supports a number of optional online services.

 * [Stripe.com](#Payments-from-Stripe) - for credit card payments
 * Live Chat Widgets from [Freshdesk](#LiveChat-from-Freshdesk) or from [Intercom](LiveChat-from-Intercom)
 * [Google Analytics](#Analytics-from-Google)

-In each case of each Integration, you will required to:
+In general, in each case of each Integration, you will required to:
 1. Sign in to the integraton provider
 1. Create the relevant keys that allow you use their service
 1. Send those keys to Hourfleet Support on your private Slack channel, or by email to `support@hourfleet.com` and then delete any reference to these keys from your computer.
 Remember to check your email's 'Sent Items' if you emailed them.